 Materials used and build quality

 Each bird cage needs enough space for a number of key components.
-You’ll need enough room for feeding and watering stations, space for perches that your birds will rest on and even room for any toys you want to give your birds.
+You’ll need enough room for feeding and watering stations and even room for any toys you want to give your birds.
+PetHelpful.com recommends using a variety of perches of different sizes so that it the bird’s feet can be stretched and exercised on a number of different sized shapes – thus preventing foot problems.

 Cockatiel Bird Cage Accessories